Orthrus88/EFDCM/README.md

 Escape From Duckov Coop Mod Preview
 ===================================

-Escape From Duckov Coop Mod Preview is a multiplayer co-op mod for Escape From Duckov.
+Escape From Duckov Coop Mod is a multiplayer co-op mod for Escape From Duckov.

 It enables stable LAN and online co-op gameplay in a game originally designed for single-player, featuring:
 - Player synchronization